glfw/glfw/README.md

   scancodes for keys (#830)
 - Added `glfwSetWindowMaximizeCallback` and `GLFWwindowmaximizefun` for receiving window maximization events (#778)
+- Added definition of `GLAPIENTRY` to public header
 - Bugfix: Calling `glfwMaximizeWindow` on a full screen window was not ignored
 - Bugfix: `GLFW_INCLUDE_VULKAN` could not be combined with the corresponding OpenGL and OpenGL ES header macros